-The intent of reclamation will be to return the mine site to a state that provides long-term environmental stability.
-Reclamation will consist of the removal of surface facilities, backfilling the pit, and returning the site to its approximate original contour.
-The entire area will be graded and planted to create the landforms and plant communities associated with upland hardwood forests, lowland hardwood forests, wetlands, and early successional grasslands (Figure 1-10).
+The intent of reclamation would be to return the mine site to a state that provides long-term environmental stability.
+Reclamation would consist of the removal of surface facilities, backfilling the pit, and returning the site to its approximate original contour.
+The entire area would be graded and planted to reestablish a landscape suited to wildlife habitat and passive recreation (Figure 1-11).

-Upon completion of mining, the pit will be sequentially backfilled with the stockpiled waste materials.
-The sequence of backfilling will begin with the placement of high sulfur waste rock in the bottom of the pit.
-Lime will be added to reduce the formation of acid and groundwater contamination.
-This will be followed by the placement of low sulfur waste rock and then the highly weathered bedrock (saprolite) from the low sulfur waste rock stockpile.
-Sandstone and then glacial till will be placed over the weathered bedrock, and finally the area would be topsoiled and revegetated.
+Upon completion of mining, the pit would be sequentially backfilled with the stockpiled waste materials.
+The sequence of backfilling would begin with the placement of high sulfur waste rock in the bottom of the pit.
+Lime would be added at a rate of 2.5 lbs/ton of high sulfur waste to reduce the formation of acid and groundwater contamination.
+About 1540 tons of lime would be required.
+Backfilling of the high sulfur waste would be followed by the placement of low sulfur waste rock and then the highly weathered bedrock (saprolite) from the low sulfur waste rock stockpile.
+Sandstone and then glacial till would be placed over the weathered bedrock, and finally the area would be topsoiled and revegetated.

 Given the volume of ore removed from the pit compared with the volume of material imported for construction purposes, an excess of material should be available for backfilling the pit.
 By applying shrink and swell factors to the waste material removed from the pit, backfilling should occupy all but about 2,000 yd3 of the volume created by ore removal.
-The 160,000 yd3 of off-site material imported to the site will offset the 2,000 yd3 deficit.
-The remaining excess material will be distributed over the project area.
+Since approximately 124,000 yd3 of imported off-site material would also be disposed of in the pit, sufficient material would be available to mound material over the surface of the pit.
+Flambeau Mining Company proposes to mound material approximately six feet above the original elevation to allow for settling.
+Excess material would be distributed over the site while maintaining the approximate final contours.